brianjsl/BallPitNDF/README.md

 ### Perception

 * `merge_point_clouds.py`: Introuces the `MergePointClouds` system which combines the point clouds of a station into a single point cloud.
-For now it only concatenates and assumes calibrated point clouds (TODO: add camera calibration for uncalibrated cameras using ICP)
-* `segment.py` (TODO: Segment Anything module that segments/masks the point cloud for future processing)
+The crop is done without cheat ports using a combination of the !(GroundingDINO)[https://github.com/IDEA-Research/GroundingDINO] algorithms and the !(Segment Anything)[https://github.com/facebookresearch/segment-anything] algorithms for segmentation.

 ### Grasping